 These people work in conditions which do not meet national or international labour standards.
 They are paid less than minimum wage, have no access to trade unions and work long hours in poor and unsafe working conditions.

 Today 'Fairtrade' is a rapidly growing alternative system of trade which ensures that producers and workers in developing countries get a better deal from international trade.
 Just like the sugar boycott started by the abolitionists 200 years ago, Fairtrade is a campaign to encourage customers to buy fairly produced goods, rather than those produced in conditions described above.

-The FAIRTRADE Mark on products guarantees that these standards have been met and producers and workers receive the extra Fairtrade premium to invest in projects to improve their lives such better access to education and healthcare and the provision of basic facilities such as safe water supplies and sanitation.
-It also means a closer link between consumers and producers, which is crucial as our worldgets more and more inter-dependent and we are becoming even more globally aware.
+The FAIRTRADE Mark on products guarantees that these standards have been met.
+It also shows that producers and workers receive the extra Fairtrade premium to invest in projects to improve their lives, such as better access to education and healthcare and the provision of basic facilities like safe water supplies and sanitation.
+It also means a closer link between consumers and producers, which is crucial as our world becomes increasingly inter-dependent.

-There are several ways of referring to trade that is fair and this often leads to confusion!
-Below are some explanations:
+There are several ways of referring to trade that is fair:

 This is the word referring to the specific system governed by Fairtrade Labelling Organisations International (FLO) and its members including The Fairtrade Foundation in the UK.

 This word (in capitals) is used only with reference to the ‘FAIRTRADE Mark’.
 (Some products on the Global Citizenship interactive may carry this mark for example.)